markjhan/flask_website/README.md

 ---

-## Why This Project Matters

-This project may be small, but it represents something big —
-I started building real things from scratch, even without traditional schooling.

-I'm still learning, but I know I'm moving forward — one project at a time.

----

 ## About Me

 I'm learning programming on my own, starting from zero, with the dream of becoming a real developer — not just by title, but by skill.